I2Tunimib/I2T-docs/docs/user-manual/discover-services/reconcilers.md

 ## Linking: GeoNames (GeoNames)

-A geographic reconciliation service that links location mentions to GeoNames entries,  providing  city-level or higher granularity  with IDs, names, and descriptions, without explicitly adding coordinates.
+A geographic reconciliation service that links location mentions to GeoNames entries,  providing <em> city-level or higher granularity </em> with IDs, names, and descriptions, without explicitly adding coordinates.

-**Input**: A column of location mentions to reconcile; plus optional information taken  from other columns providing context to improve reconciliation accuracy.
+**Input**: A <em>column of location mentions</em> to reconcile; plus optional information taken  from other columns providing context to improve reconciliation accuracy.
-<br>**Output**: Annotations for each matched mention, including  ID (formatted as  `geoCoord:lat,lon`),  label and  description  in a W3C-compliant format.
+**Output**: Annotations for each matched mention, including <em> ID</em> (formatted as  `geoCoord:lat,lon`), <em> label</em> and <em> description </em> in a W3C-compliant format.

 **Note**: Requires access to the GeoNames service.